CFPA Strategic Plan

 Alexis Fernández, MSW, Director of Legislation, Team Lead: Legislation, CommunicationsOffice 510.433.1122 ext.
 111, Cell 510.368.0775, firstname.lastname@example.org

 Alexis' work focuses on developing and implementing policies aimed at improving CalFresh access and participation through state and county-level initiatives.
 In addition, Alexis leads CFPA's legislative and communication efforts.
 She received her Master of Social Work with an emphasis on management and planning from UC Berkeley and a BA in Ethnic Studies from UC San Diego.
 She began with CFPA as a graduate student intern in 2009 and joined the staff in 2010.

 Elyse Homel Vitale, MPH, Nutrition Policy Advocate, Team Lead: Child CareOffice 510.433.1122 ext.
 206, Cell 858.449.3597, email@example.com

-Elyse works on projects and polices that aim to increase access to the Child and Adult Care Food Program and improve the licensed child care nutrition environment.
-Prior to CFPA, she was a research associate at UCSD studying health services for youth, and as the Hunger Advocacy Network Coordinator for JFS San Diego.
-Elyse obtained her Master of Public Health at UCLA from the Department of Community Health Sciences.
-Elyse started at CFPA in July 2010 as a graduate student intern, served as a consultant in 2011, and joined the CFPA staff in 2012.
+Elyse works on projects that aim to increase access to the Child and Adult Care Food Program and improve the licensed child care nutrition environment.
+Prior to CFPA, Elyse worked as a preschool teacher, a research associate at UCSD studying health services for youth, and as the Hunger Advocacy Network Coordinator for JFS San Diego.
+Elyse obtained her Master of Public Health at UCLA and started at CFPA in July 2010 as a graduate student intern, served as a consultant in 2011, and joined the CFPA staff in 2012.

 George Manalo-LeClair, MSW, Executive DirectorOffice 510.433.1122 ext.
 103, Cell 415.794.6080, firstname.lastname@example.org